 - You're a victim of identity theft

-Why is it important to dispute inaccurate or incomplete information on your credit report?
+Why is it important to dispute inaccurate or incomplete information on your credit reports?

 Regularly reviewing your credit reports is important for many reasons, including ensuring accuracy of your information.
-Information that is inaccurate or incomplete may not only impact your credit score, but could be a sign of identity theft.
-In addition, regularly checking your credit reports is a good habit to start.
+Information that is inaccurate or incomplete may not only impact your credit scores, but could be a sign of potential identity theft.

 If you do find information on your credit reports you believe is inaccurate or incomplete, and it is account-related, consider contacting the lender or creditor with whom the account is associated.
 In addition, you may file a dispute with the nationwide credit bureau that furnished the credit report where the information is listed.
 If you find information you believe is inaccurate or incomplete on one credit report, you may want to check credit reports from the other two bureaus.
 At Equifax, you can create a myEquifax account to file your dispute.
 Visit our dispute page to learn other ways you can submit a dispute.